naushniki/qamail/readme.md

 To Do List
 ------------

-* Asynchronous notifications about new letters
+* Asynchronous notifications about new messages
 * Message forwarding / replying

 Installation